Spring 2021 • Clinic

 Enrollment in this clinic will not fulfill the HLS JD pro bono requirement.

-Additional Co-/Pre-Requisites: The following courses do not have any seats reserved for clinical students: Sports Law: Advanced Contract Drafting (fall 2020); Sports and the Law: Examining the Legal History and Evolution of America’s Three “Major League” Sports: MLB, NFL and NBA (fall 2020); Sports and the Law: Representing the Professional Athlete (winter 2021).
+Additional Co-/Pre-Requisites: The following courses, although required for participating in the Sports Law Clinic, do not have any seats reserved for clinical students: Sports Law: Advanced Contract Drafting (Fall); Sports and the Law: Examining the Legal History and Evolution of America’s Three “Major League” Sports: MLB, NFL and NBA (Fall); Sports and the Law: Representing the Professional Athlete (Winter).

 LLM Students: International students on F-1 student visas are required to have Curricular Practical Training (CPT) authorization; LL.M. students are not eligible for CPT.